C-P-T Fractionalization: Fractional Spin-Statistics and CPT

 $\bullet$ The {\bf CPT or CRT theorem} colloquially says that our physical laws are also obeyed by a CRT image of our universe.
 Thus this theorem reveals the {\bf topological properties of spacetime}, the disconnected components of the spacetime symmetry groups, and how the matter-antimatter are transformed under those discrete symmetries. \\

-$\bullet$ We propose that the relation between the {spin-statistics theorem and the CPT theorem} may also shed light on the relation between the {\bf fractional spin-statistics} and the {\bf fractionalized C-P-R-T} structure. {Follow the promise of the fractional spin-statistics studies in the past four decades, we anticipate that the fractional C-P-R-T topic presented here will also offer various future applications, both relativistic or nonrelativistic, in high-energy physics or quantum material systems.}\\
+$\bullet$ We propose that the relation between the {spin-statistics theorem and the CPT theorem} may also shed light on the relation between the {\bf fractional spin-statistics} and the {\bf fractionalized C-P-R-T} structure. {Follow the promise of the fractional spin-statistics studies in the past decades \cite{Wilczek1990BookFractionalstatisticsanyonsuperconductivity, Nayak0707.1889}, we anticipate that the fractional C-P-R-T topic presented here will also offer various future applications, both relativistic or nonrelativistic, in high-energy physics or quantum material systems.}\\

-\emph{Acknowledgments} --- JW thanks Dan Freed, Jun Hou Fung, Pavel Putrov, Ryan Thorngren, and is especially grateful to Zheyan Wan, Shing-Tung Yau, Yi-Zhuang You, and Yunqin Zheng for helpful comments.
-JW appreciates Professor Yau for persistently raising the question: ``Can C-P-T symmetries be fractionalized or not?
-Can they be more than $\Z_2$-involutions?''
+\emph{Acknowledgments} --- JW thanks Pierre Deligne, Dan Freed, Jun Hou Fung, Ryan Thorngren, and is especially grateful to Pavel Putrov, Zheyan Wan, Shing-Tung Yau, Yi-Zhuang You, Yunqin Zheng, and Martin Zirnbauer for helpful comments.
+JW appreciates Professor Yau for persistently raising the question: ``Can C-P-T symmetries be fractionalized more than $\Z_2$-involutions?''
 JW also thanks Abhishodh Prakash for the past collaborations on the fractionalization of time-reversal T symmetry in \cite{PrakashJW2011.12320, PrakashJW2011.13921}.
 This work is supported by Harvard University CMSA.

 \onecolumngrid